-It’s nearly four years since we began building Brightbox Cloud, so we thought we’d write a series of blog posts detailing some of the design decisions we’ve made over the years.
+It’s nearly four years since we began building Brightbox, so we thought we’d write a series of blog posts detailing some of the design decisions we’ve made over the years.
 To kick it off, I’m going to talk about how our Cloud IP address allocation policy protects our customers’ security (and the reputation of our address space).

 Cloud IPs are public IPv4 addresses that can be instantly mapped to, and moved between, Cloud Servers, Load Balancers or Cloud SQL instances.
 They help you treat your servers like “cattle not pets”, by not tying your public facing addresses to your back-end systems.

 When you “create” Cloud IP addresses, they are assigned to your account from a pool of unused addresses.
 You’re then free to map and unmap them as you wish.
 They’re completely in your control until you “destroy” them, at which point they return to the pool and can be reused by other customers.

 It’s worth noting that Cloud IPs aren’t necessarily required for each Brightbox Cloud Server, since each comes with its own public IPv6 allocation and a private IPv4 address so they’re immediately accessible via the Internet on IPv6 and from other Cloud Servers within the same region via the private IPv4 address.

 Once an IP address has been used for something, particularly via DNS, it’s out there in the Internet’s “consciousness”.
 It could be hanging around in badly behaving DNS caches or HTTP caches, it could be in host files, or log files, or just sat on someone’s command line :)

 So if a Cloud IP is allocated to a different customer soon after being returned to the pool, it could end up receiving unwanted packets.